beancount/docs/docs/beancount_v3.md

 ### Restructuring the Code<a id="restructuring-the-code"></a>

-At the very coarse level, the code restructuring for v3 looks like this:
+At the very coarse level, the code restructuring for Vnext looks like this:

 -   **C++ core, parser, and built-in plugins.** The Beancount core, parser, booking algorithm and plugins get rewritten in simple C++, outputting its parsed and booked contents as a stream of protobuf objects.